kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 ## Supabase Integration (optional, HTTP client)

 This backend integrates the Supabase Python client (create_client) for HTTP-based access to your Supabase project.
-The integration is feature-flagged and never attempts direct Postgres connections on port 6543 within this path.
+The integration is feature-flagged and never attempts direct Postgres connections within this path.

 Feature flag and required env:
 - ENABLE_SUPABASE=true